More info

 • You can afford to fail in initial distribution partnerships while you learn

-• Your product has low enough price point that purchase risk is minimal
+• Your product has a low enough price point that purchase risk is minimal

 You need outside expertise if: